evan-p/glowmo/README.md

-# glow
+# Glowmo

-Use glow.js to animate property data and create simple to complex animations.
+Use glowmo.js to animate property data and create simple to complex animations.

 - Specify how to handle the animation-data using callbacks
 - Create the animations using a simple language parsing system